entrofi/spring/spring-boot-data-jpa/README.md

 1. Test the initial setup
 1. Introduce MySQL database as the secondary database option to the application
 1. Create and run a MySQL docker image backed by initial data
-1. Compose a runtime environment for the application using Docker compose

 Let's start with the initial maven setup for a spring-data-jpa backed Spring boot application:
 ```xml